jhumes/Humes-Portfolio/Final_Project/Part1.md

 Other habits can also be examined as well (analysis pending).
 For example, how much did sleep affect my calorie intake the next day?
 Being tired, for example, might make me grumpy and want to eat more to feel better.
 How much did exercise affect my self-reported mood?
 Do I feel better on days where I exercise?
 Do I eat more on holidays, at social events, or whenever I see my SO?
 If you are trying to lose weight, seeing these trends might help you understand some habits you might want to consider controlling.

 # Sketches
+Below are sketches for some of my planned visualizations:

 # Data
 My data can be downloaded as an excel workbook here: [Weight_Loss.xlsx](https://jhumes.github.io/Humes-Portfolio/Final_Project/Weight_Loss.xlsx)